westerndigitalcorporation/zonedstorage.io/docs/getting-started/linux.md

 :::

-If your kernel exports its configuration through the *proc* file system, use one of the following sets of commands to retreive the status of `CONFIG_BLK_DEV_ZONED`:
+If your kernel exports its configuration through the *proc* file system, use one of the following sets of commands to retrieve the status of `CONFIG_BLK_DEV_ZONED`:

 ```plaintext